openaire/guidelines-cris-managers/docs/cerif_xml_patent_entity.rst

 RegistrationDate
 ^^^^^^^^^^^^^^^^
 :Description: Date on which the application was physically received at the Patent Authority.
-Also named Filling Date
+Also named Filing Date
 :Use: optional (0..1)
 :Representation: XML element ``RegistrationDate``
 :CERIF: the ResultPatent_Classification.startDate (`<https://w3id.org/cerif/model#ResultPatent_Classification>`_) with the `<https://w3id.org/cerif/vocab/PatentStatuses#Filed>`_ semantics (direction :1)